FirefoxBar/xStyle/README.md

 A user style manager for Firefox and Chrome.
 Build on WebExtension.
 Lastest release is [1.4.2](https://github.com/FirefoxBar/xStyle/releases/tag/1.4.2)

+You can aslo [get this extension from AMO](https://addons.mozilla.org/zh-CN/firefox/addon/xstyle/).
+But if you want to experience the latest version at the first time, you should [install our self-distribution version](https://github.com/FirefoxBar/xStyle/releases)

 For more documentation, Please visit [wiki](https://github.com/FirefoxBar/xStyle/wiki)

 ## Requirements